Skip to main menu Skip to content Skip to footer

 2. Recognize that your child behaves differently at home and school.

-It’s critical to talk to your child’s teacher to find out how well she is functioning at school.
+It’s critical to talk to your child’s teacher to find out how well they are functioning at school.
 Teacher-child relationships vary widely, but given that teachers spend six hours a day with our kids, we can count on them to have a keen sense of how children learn and behave.
 When you meet with a teacher, ask about your child’s strengths and weaknesses.
 You should feel comfortable asking questions like: Does my child have difficulties with organization, following instructions, or staying on task?
-Have you noticed any delays in her academic or social development?
-Does she get along well with other kids?
+Have you noticed any delays in their academic or social development?
+Do they get along well with other kids?

 3. Maximize parent-teacher conference time.